-The scar will be very tender for the first 6 months, and for most people, it will go through occasional periods of tenderness for the rest of your life.
+The scar will be very tender for the first 6 months, and it may go through occasional periods of tenderness for several years.
 Once damaged, skin will never completely regain all the ability to stretch that it had before.
-Tenderness is an indication of swelling - which tells you that the area has sustained some type of injury.
+Tenderness is an indication of swelling – which tells you that the area has sustained some type of injury.
 When a below skin injury happens, it is called a closed wound (not to be confused with a closed surgery) a bruise is considered a closed wound, there is damage below the skin but the protective barrier of the skin has not been broken.

-I have found that my scar (at 9 years post-op) gets tender once or twice a year.
+I have found that my scar at 9 years post-op got tender once or twice a year.
 Almost always in conjunction with my going through a period of not sitting properly; slouching down in my desk chair while I work.
 My remedy for this is to immediately start sitting straight again and to start swabbing the scar with No Bump RX every other day until the tenderness subsides.
-I also sometimes take some Ibuprofin (anti-inflammatory properties) and if it's really sore, I use an ice pack.
+I also sometimes take some Ibuprofin (anti-inflammatory properties) and if it’s really sore, I use an ice pack.
 The primary objective is to get that swelling down.